razeware/einstein/readme.md

 Objects are displayed on the grid according to their object number.

-To see the JSON object number of each corresponding square, use the grid-mode view when configuring the table ```/grid.html```.
+To see the JSON object number of every square, use the grid-mode view when configuring content ```/grid.html```.

 An object can have the following attributes: